LiztheWz/My386Blog/_posts/2025-03-14-best-pic-films.md

 Where was I going to get all the information about the films?
 If you're thinking IMDb, then you're just as wrong as I was...
 Turns out that IMDb is super protective about their films' information and because I didn't want to pay $10,000 to get data, I had to look elsewhere.
 And I looked.
 And looked.
 And looked.

 Turns out that the only site that had a list of all the nominees and winners for Best Picture was the OG Wikipedia.
+Since Wikipedia is a public website, it pretty much lets anyone publish anything and makes it available for everyone.
+Therefore, Wikipedia was safe to extract data from.
 Using this <a href="https://en.wikipedia.org/wiki/Academy_Award_for_Best_Picture" target="_blank">Academy Award for Best Picture</a> page, I was able to get the year, title, distributor, producers, and whether it won or not.

 Still missing some data, a friend of mine recommended using an API from <a href="http://www.omdbapi.com" target="_blank">The Open Movie Database</a>.
 This had most of the information I needed such as, the genres, IMDb rating, runtime, directors, actors, writers, and box office earnings (missing for most old films).
 The OMDb API has much more information if you're curious and want to check it out.

+Long story short, I had to check the API's Terms of Use to see if it was alright to extract data from it.
+Found out that it is in fact alright for me to use it as long as I'm not gaining money from posts I make using their data.
+I know...
+I know... you were dying to pay me to keep writing data science blog posts huh?
+Well it's a bummer that I can't take any money from you or anyone reading this.

 #### Tag, You're It
-You can do this too by using BeautifulSoup on Python.
+You can gather data too by using BeautifulSoup on Python.
 Using the HTML parser, you can webscrape the year and title right off of the table in the Wikipedia page <a href="https://en.wikipedia.org/wiki/Academy_Award_for_Best_Picture" target="_blank">(link)</a>.
 Finding out whether it won or not is trickier, you want to find a way where it identifies when the title is highlighted (winner) versus when it's not (nominee).
 For the distributor and producers, you'll have to webscrape the Wikipedia link to the film and go through there to identify the distributors and producers for each film.

 For the OMDb API, you'll have to request a key (super easy).
 Again, using BeautifulSoup and your API key, pass through all the films' titles and years released.
 The API should output the necessary information - you just need to extract it.

 #### Data Cleaning